 URBAN CITY CODES

 The course also provided recommended textbook readings to accompany the hands-on labs.
 The course was divided into units that addressed various cyber fundamentals including use of tools, work roles, and tactics and procedures.
-A customized combination of cyber learning games and foundational and specialized scenarios were utilized per week to help students practice concepts discussed in class.
-Students completed a final project exam that included learning in a specialized scenario (Mission 13) in Project Ares
+A customized combination of cyber learning games (opens new window) and foundational and specialized scenarios (opens new window) were utilized per week to help students practice concepts discussed in class.
+Students completed a final project exam that included learning in a specialized scenario (Mission 13) in Project Ares (opens new window)

-They were able to take the concepts learned in the class and apply it hands-on in the virtual machine based labs to demonstrate true understanding of cyber principles and practices.
-Immersive scenarios, team chat, and other features allowed students to develop and strengthen professional skills in communication, teamwork, collaboration and problem-solving.
-Technical competencies learned were complemented by workplace competencies like critical thinking and organization.
+They were able to take the concepts learned in the class and apply them in realistic hands-on labs to demonstrate a true understanding of cyber principles and practices.
+Immersive scenarios, team chat, and other features allowed students to develop and strengthen professional skills in communication, teamwork, collaboration, and problem-solving.
+Technical competencies (opens new window) learned were complemented by workplace competencies like critical thinking and organization.